Colombia–Venezuela relations: Gustavo Petro (2022–2026)

-— —Gustavo Petro, Reopening of relations with Venezuela Likewise, the president assured that the rupture of binational ties in the past was a huge mistake that caused the violation of human rights, especially of the border population.
+— —Gustavo Petro, on reopening of relations with Venezuela; likewise, Petro stated that the rupture of binational ties in the past was a huge mistake that caused the violation of human rights, especially of the border population.

-"Today, I am inaugurated as Colombian Ambassor Armando Alberto Benedetti Villaneda to Venezuela in the presence of President Gustavo Petro.
-We will work to normalize relations between the two sister countries.
-Trade, border security and brotherhood with our neighbors will be priorities," he commented on Twitter.

 Benedetti assured that one of his first goals as ambassador to Venezuela would be to boost trade between neighboring countries, which would benefit border residents in particular.

-On Tuesday, November 1, 2022, the President of the Republic, Gustavo Petro, arrived in Caracas for an official visit to the Bolivarian Republic of Venezuela, where he will meet the country's President Nicolas Maduro.

-The Colombian head of state arrived at Maiquetia Airport and was received by Venezuelan Vice President Delci Rodriguez.
-He immediately went to Caracas, where President Maduro was waiting at the main entrance when he arrived at Miraflores Palace, where the presidential palace is located.

-In the Presidential Palace, the Parada Group formed a glorious path to welcome the President of Colombia.

-Next, the presidents reviewed the sector, and the orchestra of the Venezuelan National Youth Orchestra and Choir System presented cultural samples.

-The presidents will hold a private meeting in the Ayacucho Hall of the Miraflores Palace, followed by a meeting of delegations to discuss issues such as open borders, trade, Latin American democracy and Venezuela's accession.
-American Human Rights System.

-The Colombian Head of State was accompanied by Chief of Staff Laura Sarabia; Minister of Foreign Relations Álvaro Leyva Durán; Colombian Ambassador to Venezuela Armando Benedetti; Venezuelan Ambassador to Colombia Felix Plasencia and Colombian Ambassador to the Organization of American States Luis Ernesto Vargas.
+On Tuesday, November 1, 2022, President Gustavo Petro arrived in Caracas for an official visit to Venezuela and to meet President Nicolas Maduro.
+He first arrived at Maiquetia Airport and was received by Venezuelan Vice President Delcy Rodriguez, whereupon he immediately went to Caracas, where President Maduro was waiting at the main entrance of the Miraflores Palace when Petro arrived.
+Petro was accompanied by Chief of Staff Laura Sarabia; Minister of Foreign Relations Álvaro Leyva Durán; Colombian Ambassador to Venezuela Armando Benedetti; Venezuelan Ambassador to Colombia Felix Plasencia and Colombian Ambassador to the Organization of American States Luis Ernesto Vargas.
+The presidents were set to hold a private meeting in the Ayacucho Hall of the Miraflores Palace, followed by a meeting of delegations to discuss issues such as open borders, trade, Latin American democracy and Venezuela's accession.

+On 24 April 2026, President Gustavo Petro became the first foreign leader to visit Venezuela’s interim President Delcy Rodríguez after the 2026 United States intervention in Venezuela.